kOdY307905/MuiND5Y/DklK/mBfQ6/3ZC2mF/YD7PW/fault-tolerance_dwN8X_1743637661.md.md

 ### Version 1.4.0 Release Candidate 4 ([Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.netflix.hystrix%22%20AND%20v%3A%221.4.0-RC4%22)) ###

-_NOTE: This code is NOT considered production worthy yet, hence the "Release Candidate" status._

 This fixes some bugs and changes the `HystrixObservableCollapser` signature to support `Observable` batches.